haseung/RSEND_Term1_3D_Perception_Pipeline/README.md

 The second step in the 3D Perception pipeline is to implement the steps from Exercise 1 into a ROS node and subscribe to '/pr2/world/points' topic.
 This will extract the image from the PR2 RGBD sensor to be filtered.
 Once the image and filtering has been performed, the next step is to apply Euclidean clustering to create separate clusters for each item on the table.

 !['/pr2/world/points' topic shown](https://github.com/haseung/term1_project3_3Dperception/blob/master/Figures/Topics.JPG)
-(Required topics subscribed and published too)
+(List of subscribed and published topics)

 !['/pr2/world/points' topic shown](https://github.com/haseung/term1_project3_3Dperception/blob/master/Figures/pcl_cluster.JPG)
 (PCL clustered)